danbraun/danbraun.me/_posts/2018-06-13-kale-salad.md

  - rice vinegar 2 tsp
  - lemon juice from 1/2 lemon

 Whisk or shake together dressing ingredients and mix in with chopped kale.
-These measurements are approximate and could all be
+Mixing with your hands works best as the kale leaved need to be ruffed up a bit to improve their testu.
+These measurements are approximate and could all be adjusted to taste.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTc3NjQ0NTU2MCwtMTA2MjY4NTc1MiwyMD
+eyJoaXN0b3J5IjpbMTYxOTAzNTg2NywtMTA2MjY4NTc1MiwyMD
 A1NDg5NjcyLDE4MjY5MDE2OTEsMTc3MDYwNTA0NF19
 -->